flows-network/github-pr-summary/README.md

 For this flow function, we need to configue two integrations.

-1. Click on the "Connect" or "+ Add new authentication" button to add your OpenAI API key.
+Click on the "Connect" or "+ Add new authentication" button to add your OpenAI API key.

 <img width="758" alt="image" src="https://user-images.githubusercontent.com/45785633/222973214-ecd052dc-72c2-4711-90ec-db1ec9d5f24e.png">

-2. Click on the "Connect" or "+ Add new authentication" button to give the function access to the GitHub repo to deploy the 🤖.
-That is to give access to the `owner/repo` in the environment variables.
+Click on the "Connect" or "+ Add new authentication" button to give the function access to the GitHub repo to deploy the 🤖.
 You'll be redirected to a new page where you must grant [flows.network](https://flows.network/) permission to the repo.

 After that, click on the "Check" button to go to the flow details page.
 As soon as the flow's status became `running`, the PR summary GitHub bot is ready to give code reviews!
 The bot is summoned by every new PR or magic words (i.e., `trigger_phrase`) in PR comments.